-** We’re excited to announce that The Resilient Summit will return to Kansas City over October 20-21, 2014.
+** The Resilient Summit will return to Kansas City in February 2015.
 The Summit will again be co-hosted by Social: IRL principal Ben Smith, and Crowd Companies founder Jeremiah Owyang.
 With this next event, we’ll dig deeper in to this key trend, bring together leaders in the movement to explore areas of impact and opportunity and discuss how innovative businesses and cities are adapting.
-We’ll also address some of the very real challenges that have arisen, including in our host city.
 We’ll be sharing major speaker and partner announcements and updating this page in the near future and will also release special early registration opportunities.
 If you would like to be notified as soon as event details are announced and registrations go live, sign-up for email notifications here **

 Join a diverse group of national brands and startups, local and regional businesses, entrepreneurs and agencies, cities and civic organizations, as we explore a key trend that’s redefining established business models, empowering consumers and driving the next phase of social.
 Join us as we explore the rise, impact and opportunity of the Collaborative Economy.

 In the first phase of social, we shared media.
 With the growth of social and mobile and affordability and accessibility of technology such as 3D printing, we are moving in to the next phase of social where people don’t just share media – they share goods, services, money, space and resources.
 The crowd is starting to become like a company: self-financing, self-designing products, self-manufacturing, self-selling to each other – bypassing inefficient corporations in the process.